 One of my biggest influences remains my grandfather Thomas.
-He was a Lincoln's Inn trained barrister who dedicated a portion of his time to represent people who couldn’t afford to pay him.
+He was a Lincoln's Inn trained barrister who chose to practice in Nigeria, dedicating a portion of his time to represent people who couldn’t afford to pay him.
 And he almost always won the case.
 His clients just paid him with whatever they could.
 So I grew up thinking it was normal for a lawyer to be sometimes paid with chickens, goats, yams, plantains or whatever farm produce people had.
 I learnt from my grandad that people, not money should be valued and when you are doing what you are passionate about, everyday is an adventure.

 All I am and have is due to God's grace and favour.
 I'm aware of the blessings I have been given and with blessings come responsibility -I am keen to give back through my charity and to motivate others who are struggling with finding their place or feel they don't have what it takes.